-1. Goals and Requirements Back to Top
+1. Goals and Requirements

 The primary objective of the NCS is to conduct a national longitudinal study of environmental influences (including physical, chemical, biological, and psychosocial) on children's health and development.
 These factors include environmental exposures (with a broad definition of environment) and biological/genetic contexts.
 The Study objectives stated in the Children's Health Act of 2000 include: (1) Evaluate the effects of both chronic and intermittent exposures on child health and human development; (2) investigate basic mechanisms of developmental disorders and environmental factors; (3) incorporate behavioral, emotional, educational, and contextual consequences to enable a complete assessment of the physical, chemical, biological and psychosocial environmental influences on children's well-being; (4) gather data from diverse populations of children including prenatal exposures; and (5) consider health disparities among children.

-2. Proposed Study Content Framework Back to Top
+2. Proposed Study Content Framework

 The NCS proposes to organize data collection priorities to support measurement of health and healthy development at critical stages.
-This requires understanding and identifying known and potential factors that may influence health outcomes and characteristics along the developmental spectrum.
+This requires understanding and identifying Start Printed Page 3841known and potential factors that may influence health outcomes and characteristics along the developmental spectrum.
 For example, data collected during pregnancy are designed to look not only at antecedents of disease but also to look for factors associated with health.
 Which exposures are associated with a healthy, full term infant?
 What factors are predictive of a normal birth weight?
 What factors are associated with normal neurologic development?
 Areas that will be examined include, but are not limited to (1) physical factors such as maternal and paternal height, weight and Body Mass Index (BMI); (2) health behaviors such as sleep, diet and physical activity; (3) outcomes of past pregnancies and other medical conditions and history; (4) medication use (including alternative and complementary medicines); (5) presence or absence of components of the physical environment, such as noise, mold and mildew, pets, chemicals, and environmental tobacco smoke; and (6) psychosocial factors, such as social support, social networks, and psychological well-being and other factors that may protect and mediate reactions to stress.
 Biological and environmental samples will be collected to allow examination of in-utero exposures.

 The NCS intends to follow all children from birth until they reach age 21, an endpoint consistent with the Food and Drug Administration Amendments Act of 2007 that defines “pediatric patients” as “those who are 21 years of age or younger at the time of diagnosis or treatment (FDA Amendments Act of 2007).”
 As such it is important to identify the characteristics of a healthy 21-year-old person.
 Reaching age 21 is one of many important developmental milestones and it serves as a useful life stage for illustration of how the NCS data collection framework can be organized.